sbesson/ome-ansible-training/_episodes/01-design.md

 7. Start writing the lesson content.

-Steps 1-6 are best done in a single Markdown file for easy review;
-if you are using this template, you should call it `_extras/design.md`.
 Once work starts on step 7,
 the detailed milestones should be moved into lesson episode files.
 For an example of this,